Skip to content

 Klein Constantia

-When Simon van der Stel died in 1712, his Constantia estate was divided into three.
-The smallest piece – "Klein" Constantia, "little" Constantia – was the part that retained the most prestigious vineyard land, planted on decomposed granite at altitudes of 70 to 343 metres above sea level, with cooling ocean breezes off False Bay.
-Today its 146 hectares produce, on a measured global comparison, one of the most acclaimed sweet wines in the world: Vin de Constance.
+When Simon van der Stel died in 1712, his Constantia land was split three ways.
+The smallest piece kept the best vineyards and took the name "Klein" Constantia, which simply means "little" Constantia.
+Its vines grow on crumbly granite soil, 70 to 343 metres up the slope, cooled by sea breezes off False Bay.
+Today its 146 hectares make one of the most admired sweet wines in the world: Vin de Constance.

 1712Split from Constantia